open-navigation/opennav_visual_navigation/initial_tutorial_template.md

   Be sure to have the Jetson's USB-C port used for bootloading accessible if upgrading using the SDK Manager.
 Use the IP addresses of this wired connection, not over a local WAN.

+### Nova Init

+If not already setup, make sure to install and configure Nova Init using `the following instructions <https://nvidia-isaac-ros.github.io/nova/nova_init/index.html>`_.

 ### Power Modes

 If not already setup in Max Power Mode, we recommend you do so now to be able to leverage the full power of the Jetson.